-◘ Fig. D-16 Cauliflora is one of the special features especially of the trees of the humid tropics.
-Here the flowers grow on the old stems of the trees (photos: a Ixora cauliflora, New Caledonia, Breckle; b Cola spp., Cameroon, Rafiqpoor; C Cacao, Ivory Coast, Barthlott; d Bignoniaceae, Madagascar, E. Fischer).
+◘ Fig. D-16 Cauliflory is one of the special features especially of the trees of the humid tropics.
+Here the flowers grow on the old stems of the trees (photos: a Ixora cauliflora, New Caledonia, Breckle; b Cola spp., Cameroon, Rafiqpoor; c: Cacao, Ivory Coast, Barthlott; d: Bignoniaceae, Madagascar, E. Fischer).

 ◘ Fig. D-17 The formation of a 'gap' (top) and competitive growth until the gap is closed (bottom) (after Tomlinson & Zimmermann 1976).